 One that involves this program to pay influencers covertly by the Israeli government.

-And you describe it as being $7,000 per post.
+And you described it as being $7,000 per post.

 And then a third involving Trump's former campaign manager who's also involved in various programs along these lines.

-So the first thanks so much for inviting me on the show, by the way.
+So the first, thanks so much for inviting me on the show, by the way.

-Um great to be here with you.
+Great to be here with you.

-There's this firm um which registered very recently in the last few months called Bridges Partners, which really is kind of a ghost.
+There's this firm which registered very recently in the last few months called Bridges Partners, which really is kind of a ghost.

-Um, you know, I've tried to reach out to the few people that we know are connected with it.
+You know, I've tried to reach out to the few people that we know are connected with it.

-Uh, we don't know.
+We don't know.

-But um I think what's important for people to know about this is that we don't actually know as of right now who the influencers are.
+But I think what's important for people to know about this is that we don't actually know as of right now who the influencers are.

-But essentially what we do know is that this is a $900,000 contract.
+But essentially, what we do know is that this is a $900,000 contract.

 There's between 14 and 18 influencers that are part of this program.

-Um, and I think this is the first indication.
+And I think this is the first indication.

-I mean, we know that that Israel has flown out influencers, they've met with them in the past, but I think this is the first real like smoking gun that they are actually not only doing that, but paying influencers directly to post on behalf of Israel.
+But I think this is the first real like smoking gun that they are actually not only doing that, but paying influencers directly to post on behalf of Israel.

-And I think part of the reason why that there's that $7,000 per post figure, why it's so astronomical, is one, there's a premium for foreign governments.
+And I think part of the reason why there's that $7,000 per post figure, why it's so astronomical, is one, there's a premium for foreign governments.

 Usually clients have to pay more if they're a foreign government.

-And so that's the that's the first story.
+And so that's the first story.

-Um, you know, when people ask, for instance, is Israel committing a genocide?
+You know, when people ask, for instance, is Israel committing a genocide?

 Is Israel committing war crimes?

-Tell me about the history of US uh or the US Israel relationship or Israel Palestine, then if Israel can try and manipulate that um in its favor, then it'll give more favorable answers to people that are using Chat GPT in that way.
+Then if Israel can try and manipulate that in its favor, then it'll give more favorable answers to people that are using ChatGPT in that way.

 And I think a through line between a lot of these stories is that they're very much geared towards targeting Gen Z. They're very much geared towards targeting young people.

-It'll say we want to try and sway the opinion of Gen Z in social media platforms on Chat GPT, um, because they've broken so sharply in their support for Israel.
+It'll say, we want to try and sway the opinion of Gen Z in social media platforms on ChatGPT because they've broken so sharply in their support for Israel.

-Um and then the last one you mentioned was um just uh a tweet that I had about another firm that that just registered uh under Farah, um, I believe just a couple of days ago, that is carrying out um Christian pro that is carrying out outreach um in the Western United States, specifically in California, um, with Christian organizations, and they're mostly in Southern California.
+And then the last one you mentioned was just a tweet that I had about another firm that just registered under FARA, I believe just a couple of days ago, that is carrying out Christian, that is carrying out reach in the Western United States, specifically in California, with Christian organizations.

-But all of this goes to show that Israel is very concerned about the the swaths of the population in the US that are breaking um or that are questioning the historical ironclad support for Israel, and goes to show the lengths that they're going to try and reconcile with that.
+But all of this goes to show that Israel is very concerned about the swaths of the population in the U.S. that are breaking or that are questioning the historical ironclad support for Israel and goes to show the lengths that they're going to try and reconcile with that instead of actually changing their actions.

-But oftentimes there are things that the Israelis say right out in the open, or their proxies in the United States say right out in the open.
+But oftentimes there are things that the Israelis say right out in the open or their proxies in the United States say right out in the open.

-Um just to give a couple of examples, right before the United States Congress voted to ban TikTok or force its sale, uh something that the Democrats got on board with that Joe Biden got on board with after October 7th, uh, the uh chairman of the ADL, Jonathan Greenblatt, went on MSNBC and said, look, there's too much anti-Israel criticism being allowed on TikTok, it has to be shut.
+Just to give a couple of examples, right before the United States Congress voted to ban TikTok or force its sale, something that the Democrats got aboard with, that Joe Biden got on board with after October 7th, the chairman of the ADL, Jonathan Greenblatt, went on MSNBC and said, look, there's too much anti-Israel criticism being allowed on TikTok.

-And then weeks later, they they obeyed that order, the Congress didn't and voted to ban it.
+And then weeks later, they obeyed that order.

 The most important war is making sure that we conquer TikTok, that we control TikTok.